Who can enter the territory of the Russian Federation

 Entry requirements

-Please notify the university no less than 10 days before entry about the planned date of your arrival in Russia for study.
+For students from visa countries, inform the university at least 7 days before entry about the planned date of arrival in Russia for training by e-mail: invitationletter[at]susu[dot]ru , applicant[at]susu[dot]ru .
 In the event of force majeure circumstances, the notification period may be shorter and such cases are considered on an individual basis.

 Before and after the entry